 Many of the best integration practices are well documented by engineering groups, while some techniques can only be learned though experience.
 When contemporary integration and design methods started in the 1970’s, “digital” was a technology well off into the future.
 Despite radical changes in products in recent years, the basic game plan for building systems remain unchanged with a few exceptions.

-Let’s cover a basic game plan as our compass and with some hard work and a little luck we can avoid blowing past our budget and deliver a working system on time.
+Let’s cover a basic game plan as our compass and with some hard work and a little luck we can mange our budget and deliver a working system on time.

 System integration value points: